raspberrypilearning/rpg/en/step_6.md

 --- challenge ---

-## Challenge: Adding more monsters
+## Challenge

+Use what you’ve learnt to create your own game.
+Here are some ideas:

+--- task ---
+Add your own rooms and items to collect.
+--- /task ---

+--- task ---
 Add more monsters to your game, to make it harder to escape the house!
+--- /task ---

+--- task ---
+Modify the code so that the player wins when they get to a certain room with some of the objects in their inventory.
+--- /task ---

---- /challenge ---
+--- task ---
+Add stairs to your map and have more than one level of rooms, by typing `go up` and `go down`.

---- challenge ---
+--- /task ---

-## Challenge: Add new items

-Add an item to some of the rooms in your game.
-You can add anything that you think would be helpful in trying to escape the house!
-For example, a shield or a magic potion.

 --- /challenge ---